Servir-Mekong/hydra-floods/docs/index.md

 ## Quick Start

-To highlight an example of the `hydrafloods` API and simplicity to produce high-quality surface water maps we provide a quick example of mapping surface water using Sentinel-1 over the confluence of the Mekong and Tonle Sap rivers, which experiences frequent flooding.
+To highlight a quick example of the `hydrafloods` API and simplicity to produce high-quality surface water maps we provide a quick example of mapping surface water using Sentinel-1 over the confluence of the Mekong and Tonle Sap rivers, which experiences frequent flooding.

 ```python
 # import the hydrafloods and ee package